amarendar04/UK/IDTACW1/IDTA_CW1_Final_Report.md

 ## 5. Agglomerative Clustering Results

-Agglomerative Clustering (Ward linkage, k=3) produced 78% agreement with K-Means.
-Dendrogram revealed hierarchical structure with natural division points.
-Similar metrics (Silhouette=0.101, DB=2.73) strengthen confidence that these three groups are real—not artifacts of one method.
+Agglomerative Clustering resulted 78% agreement with K-Means algorithm.
+The below available dendrogram shows hierarchical structure with natural division points.
+Metrics like Silhouette (0.101) and DB (2.73) proved that these 3 groups are real and are not artifacts of same method.

 **Figure 7: Dendrogram (Agglomerative Clustering)**